RESEARCH STARTER

 - After a 2015 eruption, the Ecuadorian volcano Cotopaxi made breathing-like sounds for nearly a year; researchers named these sounds tornillos, meaning "screws," after the shape of their waves on a graph.

-- In 2020 the Guiness Book of World Records certified two Ecuadorian spouses as the oldest married couple, with a combined age of 215.
+- In 2020 the Guinness Book of World Records certified two Ecuadorian spouses as the oldest married couple, with a combined age of 215.
 Julio Mora was then 110 years old, while his wife, Waldramina Quinteros, was 104.

 Bibliography